My Family Name, Meyer - von Meyer Research

 When I first started this story it was my intention to research the Coat of Arms ~ Crest and Peerage, how and who earned it.
 I was always told that the Coat of Arms was dedicated for my g.g.grandfather ”Johann Meyer for his philanthropy”.
 I noticed he didn't use a title or the “von“ in front of his last name and wondered why.
 After reading his will I could understand why.
 He was modest and wanted the attention on others, not him.

-I started researching about my grandfather Ludwig Adolph von Meyer who had a von in front of his last name...my dad also was a von Meyer.
-Most everyone that tried to help me said, there was no registration information.
-That was disproved when I found the information.
+Then I started researching about my grandfather Ludwig Adolph “von” Meyer who had a von in front of his last name...my dad also was a von Meyer.
+Most everyone that tried to help me said, there was no registration information, however that was disproved when I found the information.

-Then unexpectedly, I received some information from a German contact that had read this story...I was sent additional information and discovered some valuable and interesting answers through this person.
-This included my related research of the famed Vogue photographer Adolph de Meyer, as well the Dietel Garden and Villa in Oberliederbach Germany, built and owned by Adele von Dietel.
+Then unexpectedly, I received information from a German contact that had read this story...I was sent additional information and discovered some valuable and interesting answers through this person.
+This included my related research and wrote about these two Cousins.
+A famed Vogue photographer Adolph de Meyer, as well the Dietel Garden and Villa in Oberliederbach Germany, built and owned by Adele von Dietel.

 I have to say, what a pleasant surprise to receive this information from a reader.

 While in Dresden I wanted to see where the Villa Meyer once stood, this at the corner of Beustrasse1 - Parkstrasse.
 I knew it had been firebombed, and the most was torn down around 1954, except for one building which just in recent years was torn down and the property sold.